 Psychology - Associate in Arts for Transfer

 The Associate in Arts degree for Transfer (AA-T) in Psychology meets the lower division course requirements necessary for the California State University (CSU) system.
-Psychology is the scientific study of human behavior and mental processes, including cognition, emotion, sensation, perception, and interaction.
-In the 21st century, psychology is moving rapidly as an integrative, multidisciplinary science.
+Psychology is the scientific study of human behavior and mental processes, including cognition, emotion, sensation, perception, and social interaction.
+In the 21st century, psychology is an integrative, multidisciplinary science.
 In pursuing the Associate in Arts in Psychology for Transfer degree, students acquire skills in research, information gathering, and analytic thinking.
 Students majoring in psychology develop critical thinking, problem-solving, and written and verbal communication skills.
-As psychology majors, students have learning opportunities that are relevant to many types of careers, including business, education, government, nonprofit organizations, and within health and human services.
+As psychology majors, students have learning opportunities relevant to many types of careers, including business, education, government, nonprofit organizations, and within health and human services.

 To be awarded the Associate in Arts in Psychology for Transfer degree, students must: